How inaction or partial action by social media platforms enables the continuous spread of disinformation

 Undeterred by the small steps taken by Twitter to limit his activities, Cedric D.M (aka FandeTV) also opened a new Twitter account called “Alertes Infos USA & Hydroxychloroquine” during the pandemic.
 This account didn’t hesitate to retweet false allegations of voter frauds linked to the US elections or to amplify COVID-19 disinformation around COVID-19.
 This specific account was suspended in February 2021, after we flagged it to Twitter.

-NOTE: On September 7th, three main Twitter accounts linked to the FanDeTV network (@PoutineFrance, @TrumpFranceInfo, @VotezPoisson) were still online.
+Update: These accounts were finally removed following this publication’s release September 2021: @PoutineFrance, @TrumpFranceInfo, @VotezPoisson, as were three other accounts mentioned in our investigation.
 Following a request for comment by EU DisinfoLab sent on September 8th, Twitter made the following statement: “Twitter has suspended the following accounts for violating our rules: @PoutineFrance @TrumpFranceInfo @VotezPoisson.
 This decision was based on our team’s review of the accounts as well as the available information from accounts in a related network that were previously suspended.”

 L’Infonationale: When Facebook does half of the job, fake French media outlets managed from Ukraine can continue to thrive